antonio24073/aapanel-updater/README.md

 ## IMPORTANT

 Centos 7 version is DEPRECATED.

-Instead, use Ubuntu version.
+Instead, use Ubuntu 22.04 version.

 ## Install

-This project is made with 2 submodules: `aapanel` and `aapanel-preinstalled` (they are the two project folders).
+This project is made with 4 submodules:

+- `aapanel` and `aapanel-preinstalled` to Centos 7
+- `aapanel-ubuntu-20-04-sysbox`
+- `aapanel-ubuntu-22-04-sysbox`

+(they are project folders).

 They work separately.
 Download them all with:

 ```
 git clone --recursive https://github.com/antonio24073/aapanel-updater.git